Section 8 notices: a complete guide for landlords and tenants

 - Be served using the current prescribed Form 3

-- Accurately state the ground(s) relied upon
+- Accurately state the ground(s) relied on

 - Specify the correct notice period